 “That’s stupid.
 There was nothing before the Big Bang.”

 The old man’s eyes shot open.
 “The only stupidity is ignorance and fear, boy.
 There was indeed another reality – the only true reality – a perfect order surpassing anything now in existence within this turgid mess you call the universe.”
-He glared at Dylan, trembling with excitement.
-“Greater than your puny mind could ever conceive of, greater than any human mind can conceive, where reality was dark order and Kragn reigned supreme above all.”
+He glared down at Dylan, trembling with mania.
+“Greater than your puny mind could ever conceive of, greater than any human mind can conceive, where reality was dark order, and Kragn reigned supreme above all.”

-“That’s enough chatter, Dylan,” said his father, patting the sideboard.
+“That’s enough chatter, Dylan,” interrupted his father, patting the sideboard.
 “We better make tracks before it starts raining again.
 Are we ready?” he asked Lauren.

 “Assuming for a moment that was true,” resumed Dylan, enjoying the debate he felt he was winning, “nothing could have survived the Big Bang.
 It was, like, a gazillion degrees.”